choishingwan/PRS-Tutorial/docs/target.md

 # identify SNPs that need flipping & complement
 info.cflip <- subset(info, A1 == C.A2 & A2 == C.A1)
 # Update these allele coding in the bim file
+# Note that we don't flip the SNP here.
+We will let PLINK do that.
 com.snps <- bim$SNP %in% info.cflip$SNP
 bim[com.snps,]$B.A1 <- sapply(bim[com.snps,]$B.A1, complement)
 bim[com.snps,]$B.A2 <- sapply(bim[com.snps,]$B.A2, complement)